 Acceptable behavior: You use e-mail to apply for a grant that will help pay for your textbooks and travel.

 Acceptable behavior: Your child has outgrown an infant stroller and you want to sell it.
-You use your University access to post a "for sale" notice to the relevant message board.
+You use your University access to post a "for sale" notice to the relevant University message board.
+(Use of your University address in posting such a notice to an outside message board would not be appropriate under University policy.)

 Acceptable behavior: You are a student seeking summer employment, and use e-mail to communicate with prospective employers.